nickelpro/vito.nyc/content/posts/on-programming/index.md

 The point I was trying to get across was simply this, learn how computers work before trying to "master" a programming language.
-The best way to learn how computers work is to program a lot and ask a lot of questions, and be relentless in your pursuit of answers.
+The best way to learn how computers work is to write a lot of code and ask a lot of questions, and be relentless in your pursuit of answers.
 Everything else is shit or product placement.